 Discover Pompeii archaelogical site

 Discover Pompeii the archaeological site that was destroyed during the great volcanic explosion of Vesuvius in 79AD.
-With Italy limousine, we are offering a private car and driver and private guided tours for you to explore Pompeii.
+With Italy limousine, we are offering a private car and driver for you to explore Pompeii.

 Pompeii is located in the southern region of the Campania not too far from the city of Naples and also quite close to the amalfi coast.
 In Ancient times, Pompeii was close to the bay and above was the Volcano Vesuvius.
 Passing was the river Sarno, which still todays passes through Pompeii the Prehistoric Activity of the Volcano made the area very fertile and ideal for planting and growing.

 Archaeological findings that you can discover with us.
 The city walls of Pompeii constructed with the archaeological findings of the oldest temples in the city, the temple of Apollo and the Doric temple.
 The ruins show presence of impressive public buildings, large portions of the space enclosed by the walls.

 Findings show commercial activities that were concentrated among the Italic peoples and populations Greek and Etruscan region.The fifth century the two capitals of the Campania were Cuma and Capua and conquered by the Samnites, Italic population that came from the interior of the Apennines of Abruzzo and Molise, attracted by the fertile lands near the coast.
 This small town of Pompeii with all its invaders from the north they did not change the structure of the town it remained largely unchanged.

 The last part of the city's history begins with the second century BC, when Rome fought a War against Carthage and consolidated his power over the city bells.